-From 11 March 2011, permission has been given to transfer less than Taka 500,000 from one client's account to another client's account within the same bank using internet/online facilities subject to the fact that it will fully comply with prevailing money laundering Prevention legislations and related circulars.
+Since 11 March 2011, permission has been given to transfer less than Taka 500,000 from one client's account to another client's account within the same bank using internet/online facilities subject to the fact that it will fully comply with prevailing money laundering prevention legislations and related circulars.

-12.13 Online Payment Gateway Service Providers (OPGSPs): In view of the growing role of the services provided by the Online Payment Gateway Service Providers (OPGSPs), Authorised Dealers (ADs) are now allowed to offer the facility of repatriation of remittances against small value service exports in non-physical form such as data entry/data process, off-shore IT service, business process outsourcing etc. The exporters of the above services will be able to receive their overseas payments through the OPGSPs such as Paypal, Money Bookers, Best Payment Gateway and Virtual Pay online platforms.
+Online Payment Gateway Service Providers (OPGSPs)

+12.13 In view of the growing role of the services provided by OPGSPs, authorised dealers (ADs) are now allowed to offer the facility of repatriation of remittances against small value service exports in non-physical form such as data entry/data process, off-shore IT service, business process outsourcing, etc. The exporters of the above services will be able to receive their overseas payments through the OPGSPs such as Paypal, Money Bookers, Best Payment Gateway and Virtual Pay online platforms.